 What is a Product Roadmap?

-To answer this complex question, we propose a definition extracted from the essential book Product Roadmaps Relaunched (and with which we are totally aligned at Draft): “a Product Roadmap describes how you intend to achieve your product vision.
+According to Product Roadmaps Relaunched (and with which we are totally aligned at Draft.io): “a Product Roadmap describes how you intend to achieve your product vision.
 It focuses on the value you propose to deliver to your customer and your organization in order to rally support and coordinate effort among stakeholders.”

 How to build a Product Roadmap?

-- Themes, to categorize customer needs or problems that should be satisfied to reach business outcomes.
+- Themes: These are intended to categorize the customer needs or problems addressed by the product in order to reach overarching business objectives.

 - Disclaimer: These call out potential risks that could impact the Agile process or, in the worst case scenario, eventually derail the Product Roadmap altogether.

 There are a number of optional secondary components that you can add to this list above to ensure that all product stakeholders have all the (strategic) information they need to stay aligned on the product’s overall vision.
 For example, adding Product Areas can provide more context around which parts of a given product will address specific business objectives.
 Additionally, enriching your Themes with details like high-level features and solutions, the various stages of development, information about your target customers, and even a confidence indicator can help round out and complete your Product Roadmap.

 A product vision is the north star that guides all decision-making throughout the product development process.
 This includes decisions around which features and functionality need to be added to address a target customer’s needs or help them solve their problems.